AllanccWang/electronic_projects/LAB3_binary_display_with_LED/README.md

 # Binary Display with LED

-use 4 different color LEDs to display the binary representation of number from 0 to 15, which is less than 2**4 combination
+use 4 different color LEDs to display the binary representation of number from 0 to 15, less than 2^4 combination

 # Components
 * Arduino UNO